 Your members join your association because they want to take advantage of the incredible opportunities and events that you offer.
 Make sure you are constantly working to engage your members and that you possess the tools to track these efforts.

-Consistently review your member data.
+Consistently review your member data

-According to this guide comparing different management solutions, you When comparing management solutions, be sure to look for a system that offers easy reporting on relevant metrics and trends.
+When comparing management solutions, be sure to look for a system that offers easy reporting on relevant metrics and trends.